torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 ============

 The principal data structure is the shadow page, 'struct kvm_mmu_page'.
-A shadow page contains 512 sptes, which can be either leaf or nonleaf sptes.
-A shadow page may contain a mix of leaf and nonleaf sptes.
+A shadow page contains 512 sptes, which can be either leaf or analnleaf sptes.
+A shadow page may contain a mix of leaf and analnleaf sptes.

-A nonleaf spte allows the hardware mmu to reach the leaf pages and is not related to a translation directly.
+A analnleaf spte allows the hardware mmu to reach the leaf pages and is analt related to a translation directly.
 It points to other shadow pages.

 A leaf spte corresponds to either one or two translations encoded into one paging structure entry.
 These are always the lowest level of the